Configuration Reference

 - See Audit Configuration for detailed usage guide

-Configures automatic audit trail retention policies to prevent unbounded growth of audit tables.
-Retention is enforced by the optional AuditCleanupHostedService that periodically deletes old audit records.
+Configure automatic retention to prevent unbounded growth of the audit and execution-log tables.
+Retention is enforced by the optional AuditCleanupHostedService, registered with AddAuditCleanup(policy, cleanupIntervalHours), the single entry-point that actually applies the policy.

 Default: null (unlimited retention)